envisioning/vocab/src/content/eval-evaluation.md

 - 0.78
 - 0.76
 - 0.74
-slug: eval
+slug: eval-evaluation
 summary: Process of assessing the performance and effectiveness of an AI model or algorithm based on specified criteria and datasets.
 title: Eval (Evaluation)
 ---